mcgridles/CarND-Vehicle-Detection/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I pretty much just used the standard `findCars()` function that was used during the lessons.
 I decided on the scale based on experimentation.
-I went with a scale of 1.2 because it was effective and did not increase the processing time, which was an issue with lower scales.
+I went with a scales of 1.0, 2.0, and 3.0 because they seemed about as effective as any other scale and did not increase the processing time, which was an issue with lower scales.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?